mongodb/docs/source/includes/list-table-statusName.rst

        should never have more than one invoice in this state.

    * - ``PREPAID``
-     - The customer is on a prepaid plan, so the customer is not charged.
+     - The customer has purchased credit from MongoDB sales, so the customer is not charged.